Data Release Production

 Walltime (Hours)

-It is occasionally useful to be able to bring up an interactive shell on a compute node.
+It is occasionally useful to be able to directly log in to an interactive shell on a compute node.
 The following should work:

 salloc --nodes 1 --ntasks 16 --time=1:00:00 # hh:mm:ss